franfaccin/olx-women-workshop-2022-frontend/INSTRUCTIONS.md

 }
 ```

-And let's add our Posting Form to our page:
+And finally, let's add our Posting Form to our page:

 ```diff
 import "./App.css"